GoogleContainerTools/kaniko/README.md

 kaniko is meant to be run as an image, `gcr.io/kaniko-project/executor`.
 We do **not** recommend running the kaniko executor binary in another image, as it might not work.

+We'd love to hear from you!
+Join us on [#kaniko Kubernetes Slack](https://kubernetes.slack.com/messages/CQDCHGX7Y/)

+:mega: **Please fill out our [quick 5-question survey](https://forms.gle/HhZGEM33x4FUz9Qa6)** so that we can learn how satisfied you are with Kaniko, and what improvements we should make.
+Thank you! :dancers:

 _If you are interested in contributing to kaniko, see [DEVELOPMENT.md](DEVELOPMENT.md) and [CONTRIBUTING.md](CONTRIBUTING.md)._

-We'd love to hear from you!
-Join [#kaniko on Kubernetes Slack](https://kubernetes.slack.com/messages/CQDCHGX7Y/)

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->